Flexor Carpi Ulnaris

 Blood Supply

 The posterior ulnar recurrent artery that passes through the tendinous arch supplies the proximal part of the muscle.
-The middle and distal parts receive blood supply from the ulnar artery.
-There is an additional third arterial supply from the inferior ulnar collateral artery on the distal side of the muscle.
+The middle and distal parts receive blood supply from additional branches of the ulnar artery.
+There is a third, accessory arterial supply from the inferior ulnar collateral artery on the distal side of the muscle.

 References